-

 The only way you can reduce points in this state are to:

-- Pass a PennDOT-ordered written or on-road exam because you’ve accumulated six or more points (this removes two points).
+• Pass a PennDOT-ordered written or on-road exam because you've accumulated 6 points or more (this removes 2 points).

-- Stay violation-free for 12 consecutive months (this removes three points).
+• Stay violation-free for 12 consecutive months (this removes 3 points).

 Why is it a good idea to order a driving record?

-Because there are only two ways to reduce points in Pennsylvania―be forced to, or keep a clean driving record for 12 months―ordering and monitoring a driving record is especially important for Pennsylvania drivers.
+Because there are only two ways to reduce points in Pennsylvania―be forced to, or keep a clean driving record―ordering and monitoring a driving record is especially important for Pennsylvania drivers.

 Having a copy of your driving record means:

-- You can keep a watch on your points number; if it’s close to the six-point mark, you can be extra cautious to stay violation-free.
+• You can keep a watch on your points number; if it's close to the excessive point mark, you can be extra cautious to stay violation-free.

 Learn more about obtaining PA driving records.